yangr0/CRYPTZ-old/README.md

 + Linux/Windows/Mac

-+ Python 3.7 ,other versions unsupported at the momemt
++ Python 3.7 ,other versions unsupported at the moment

 ## Installation